ourzora/ocs-hackathon-24/README.md

 - **Curate - 3 ETH** New ways to display, curate, and discover mints on the Zora Protocol.
 - **Imagine - 3 ETH** Weird, crazy, wild ideas we didn’t imagine were possible.

 **Honorable Mention - 2 ETH divided equally** among projects we like that didn’t make it to the top prizes.
-All must be built on top of the Zora contracts or developer tools.

 Project are encouraged to be built on the Zora Protocol.
 This includes our contracts, developer tools, and subgraph.